Terry Gingerich, PhD

 He served four and half years in the USMC (1963-1968).
 He holds basic, intermediate, advanced, and supervisory certificates from the California Commission of Police Officer Standards and Training.
 He is a member of the Police Administration Committee of the International Association of Chiefs of Police, the International Association of Crime Analyst, the Academy of Criminal Justice Sciences, and the Asian Association of Police Studies.

 Dr. Gingerich’s research interests include police history, ethics, crime and criminal intelligence analysis, criminal justice policy, comparative criminal justice, and police management.
-He is married and has five children and seven grandchildren.
+He is married and has five children and nine grandchildren.

 BA University of San Francisco